 A 2015 study reported that a number of Americans, ages 12 and older, had used methamphetamine, or meth, at least one time.
 This drug has penetrated even the younger generation.
+According to the National Institute on Drug Abuse, methamphetamine poses an even greater threat than opioids in some areas of the country, with over 14.7 million people having tried methamphetamine at least once.
+Methamphetamine remains one of the most commonly misused stimulant drugs in the world.
 Its impact on users is serious, as it can negatively affect mental and physical health.
 Meth use is harmful and addictive.
 One should learn the short and long term effects of using this drug.
 And, seek medical and expert help to stop taking these drugs.

 This drug is also called meth.
 It is an addictive stimulant that elicits a short period of euphoria and a long-lasting high.
 However, despite the 6 to 16 hour high it provides for its users, they tend to take more of the drug in order to maintain the high feeling.
 Meth is a bitter white powder, pill, or crystal form.
 There are several different methods of using this drug: smoking or inhaling, injecting after mixing it with alcohol or water, snorting, and swallowing it in a pill form.

 The brain produces a chemical called dopamine.
 This chemical is responsible for the control of the brain’s pleasure and reward systems.
 Meth use increases the amount of dopamine the body produces.
 As a result, users feel a rush of euphoria or pleasure.
 Meth can also cause users to have a decreased appetite.
 As a person uses mass amounts of the drug, he or she may end up going several days without food or sleep.